OpenModelica/OpenModelica/UsersGuide/source/omedit.rst

   -  *Hide Variables Browser* – Hides the variable browser when switching away from plotting perspective.

+  -  *Activate Access Annotations* – Activates the access annotations for the non-encrypted libraries.
+Access annotations are always active for encrypted libraries.

 -  Libraries Browser

   -  *Library Icon Size* – Sets the size for library icons.